FrankSzendzielarz/AlgorandVisualStudio/Transactions/TransactionReferences.md

 An ABI method may involve multiple references in its transaction.
 For example, an ABI method may refer to Accounts, Assets, or even other transactions in the group.

-The reference types supported by AlgoStudio are :
+The reference types supported by Algorand for Visual Studio are :

 ## Transaction References